-Despite the fact that this phenomenon was identified several years ago, recent studies of P2P systems show that the percentage of free-riders has significantly increased [2].
-This is not because industry and academia have ignored the problem.
-There is a large body of work on incentive mechanisms for P2P networks, varying from centralized and decentralized credit-based mechanisms, e.g. [3], [4], [5], [6], to game-theoretic approaches and utility-based schemes, e.g. [7], [8], to schemes that attempt to identify and/or penalize free-riders, e.g. [9], [10], [11], the last two being proposed by the popular KaZaA and eMule systems.
+[3,4,5,6], to game-theoretic approaches and utility-based schemes, e.g. [7,8], to schemes that attempt to identify and/or penalize free-riders, e.g. [9,10,11], the last two being proposed by the popular KaZaA and eMule systems.
 The problem of free-riders is hard to tackle because the solution has to satisfy conflicting requirements: minimal overhead, ease of use, and at the same time good amount of fairness and resilience to hacking.

 In this paper we propose and study the performance of an efficient algorithm that is very easy to use, it enforces users to be fair, and it can be implemented in a number of ways that tradeoff overhead and resilience to malicious users.
 According to the algorithm, users use tokens as a means to trade bytes within the system.
-A user earns $K{up}$ tokens for each byte he/she uploads to the system and spends $K{down}$ tokens for each byte he/she downloads from the system.
-The user also gains $K{on}$ tokens for each second his/her machine is on the system (i.e. it is online).
+A user earns K{up} tokens for each byte he/she uploads to the system and spends K{down} tokens for each byte he/she downloads from the system.
+The user also gains K{on} tokens for each second his/her machine is on the system (i.e. it is online).
 A user can initiate a download only if the number of tokens that he/she has is large enough to download the complete file.

 The proposed algorithm relies on the general idea that users should be awarded for offering uploads and staying online, and pay for performing downloads.
-While others have proposed solutions that use the same general idea in the past, e.g. [6], [8], there are a number of questions that either have not been addressed at all or have been studied via simulations only: (i) How should one tune the parameters that dictate the gain from uploads and the cost of downloads?
-Specifically to our scheme, what is the right value for the parameters $K{on}, K{up}, K{down}$ ? (ii) What is the exact effect of such an algorithm on overall system performance over a wide range of conditions? (iii) Would a small number of malicious users, that manage to subvert the scheme, degrade overall performance noticeably? (iv) Is it possible to trade off one performance metric for another by varying the parameters of the algorithm, e.g. trade off download delay for total system capacity?
+While others have proposed solutions that use the same general idea in the past, e.g. [6, 8], there are a number of questions that either have not been addressed at all or have been studied via simulations only: (i) How should one tune the parameters that dictate the gain from uploads and the cost of downloads?
+Specifically to our scheme, what is the right value for the parameters K{on}, K{un} , K{down} ? (ii) What is the exact effect of such an algorithm on overall system performance over a wide range of conditions? (iii) Would a small number of malicious users, that manage to subvert the scheme, degrade overall performance noticeably? (iv) Is it possible to trade off one performance metric for another by varying the parameters of the algorithm, e.g. trade off download delay for total system capacity?
 Our theoretical analysis of the performance of the resulting system, coupled with extensive realistic simulations, gives concrete answers to all these questions.
 Interestingly enough, it shows that the query response times and file download delays can be reduced by one order of magnitude while being able to sustain higher user download demands.